Updates, commentary, training and advice on immigration and asylum law

 This may be helpful for some, but many would rather the flexibility to stay permanently if opportunities in the UK come their way.
 The declaration is not legally binding in any way, though, and it is questionable whether the Home Office view on this is correct.
 There are no decided cases about the issue so it is not possible to say for sure in what circumstances a EHIC will count.

 You can find more information about applying for a EHIC here.

-3. Prove you are protected by reciprocal arrangements with your home EEA country
+3. Prove you are protected by reciprocal arrangements with your home country

-In Ahmad v Secretary of State for the Home Department EWCA Civ 988, the leading Court of Appeal case on the issue, it was common ground that if Mrs Ahmad could prove that there were reciprocal arrangements between the UK and Denmark enabling the UK to reclaim from Denmark the costs of providing Mrs Ahmad with care in the UK then she would be considered to have comprehensive sickness insurance.
-Rather unfortunately, though, there was n evidence put to the court that this was so in her case:
+In Ahmad v Secretary of State for the Home Department EWCA Civ 988, the leading Court of Appeal case on the issue, it was common ground that if Mrs Ahmad could prove that there were reciprocal arrangements between the UK and Denmark enabling the UK to reclaim from Denmark the costs of providing Mrs Ahmad with care in the UK then she would be considered to have Comprehensive Sickness Insurance.
+Rather unfortunately, though, there was no evidence put to the court that this was so in her case:

 The court also held that the Home Office was under no obligation to find out what the position was; that was up to Mrs Ahmad as it was her case to prove.